jericksen/Capstone/README.md

 As a final measure before running our final model, I decided to remove the 'SECOND' and 'MINUTE' features as such granular data regarding the exact timing of a crime is likely prone to error or human influence.
 The resulting feature set included 19 dimensions.

-### Final Model Evaluation
+### Model Evaluation and Analysis

-With the optimal hyperparameters extracted, and the removal of the 'MINUTE' and 'SECOND' features, our final model was run producing an accuracy score of ~85%.
+With the optimal hyperparameters extracted, and the removal of the 'MINUTE' and 'SECOND' features, our model was run once again producing accuracy score of ~85%.

 **Confusion Matrix**